 Excavations at the Mount of Precipitation uncovered the Qafzeh Cave which held prehistoric remains including 13 Neanderthal-era skeletons dating back 100,000 years.
 The cave could have been the same one that opened up giving Jesus a place to hide from the mob as he seemed to disappear.

-On a visit to Mt Precipice you can enjoy panoramic views of Mount Tabor and the Jezreel Valley.
+On a visit to Mt Precipice, you can enjoy panoramic views of Mount Tabor and the Jezreel Valley.
 The lookout point on the top of Mt.
 Precipice is the start of the Gospel Trail, a hiking trail that connects several Biblical locations.
 On the north side of the mount is a 40,000-seat auditorium which was used for the most famous Masses ever held in the Holy Land.
 In 2009 Pope Benedict XVI held his biggest ever Holy Land Mass here and in 2013 the Latin Patriarch of Jerusalem led 7,000 Catholics in prayer on the International Day of Faith.